auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Locate the entry for *JSON Web Key Set* and copy the value.

-1. In VS Code in the *Explorer* panel open the path to *Module 02/API*.

-1. Click on the *.env* file to open it.
-Notice that the *AUDIENCE*, *ISSUER* and *JWKS_URI* are not set.
-Set the *JWKS_URI* to the value copied from the tenant.
+1. In VS Code, in the .env file in the editor, set the *JWKS_URI* to the value copied from the tenant.

 1. Set the *ISSUER* to the URL of your Auth0 tenant: *HTTPS&#x200B;://\<your domain>.\<your region>.auth0.com*.
-That happens to be the first part of the JWKS_URI value, up to the / in front of the path part of the URL.
+That happens to be the first part of the JWKS_URI value, up to the / in front of the path part of the URL, so you can get it from there.

-1. Set the *AUDIENCE* to the audience we defined for the API: *HTTP&#x200B;://acme-fm-backend-api*, and save the .env file.
+1. Set the *AUDIENCE* to the audience we defined in Auth0 for the API: *HTTP&#x200B;://acme-fm-backend-api*.

+1. Save the .env file.

+1. In the Explorer panel locate the folder "Module 02/API".
+Right-click on the folder and choose *Open in Integrated Terminal*.

-1. In a terminal window navigate to the API folder and use *npm* to install the dependency packages:
+1. In the new terminal window use *npm* to install the dependency packages:

     ```bash
-    $ cd "Module 02/API"
     $ npm install
     ```

+1. Click on the .env file in the right panel just to set the focus.

-1. In the API folder expand *src* and open the *server.js* file.
+1. In the Explorer panel find the API folder, expand *src*, and double-click *server.js* to open it.
-Our focus is on adding authorization; everything else has been provided for you.
+If you explore this file our focus is on adding authorization; everything else has been provided for you.

 1. Open the *Run/Debug* panel from the VS Code toolbar.

-1. In the dropdown at the upper right of the panel select *Module 2: Launch Backend API*.
+1. In the dropdown at the upper right of the panel select the *Module 2: Launch Backend API* run configuration.

 1. Click the run button next to the dropdown and launch the API.